hneth/riskyr/_app/about.md

 Goal
 ----

-The `riskyR` package renders risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.
+The `riskyr` package renders risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.

 We begin with some basic variables: